Bay Area Eating Disorder Program

 Weekly Care Conferences

-One thing that sets the MIP apart from other programs is our commitment to good communication.
+One thing that sets the BAED program apart from other programs is our commitment to good communication.
 Communication is a vital aspect of a successful response to treatment.
 One of the problems we often run into is that the providers do not communicate important information affecting treatment.
 Our program staff are committed to sharing communication after every session and having a weekly treatment team meeting to ensure that all providers are on the same page.
+All recommendations for treatment are made at a team level including the registered dietitian, the individual therapy, the family therapist, the group therapist and the primary care doctor.

-The Wellness Program is designed for the needs of teens struggling with :
+The Bay Area Eating Disorder Program is designed for the needs of teens struggling with :

-Call now to see if The Wellness Program is right for you
+Call now to see if The Bay Area Eating Disorder Program is right for you

 Call (408) 628-0532 or email admin@campbellteenfamilytherapy.com to schedule your free consultation to see if a Wellness Program is right for your family!